IN-DEPTH

 Q. How were decisions made about who to help and who to leave out?

-A. Luis Valls tried to see most of the organizations that requested help, studied them, and relied heavily on their ability to analyze people and their intuition.
-We made some mistakes because a few deceived us, but they were few.
+A. Luis Valls tried to see most of the organizations that requested help; he studied them, and relied heavily on his ability to analyse people and his intuition.
+We made some mistakes because a few deceived us, but there weren’t many.
 Over time, we ended up with well-known, friendly foundations that we collaborated with regularly because they performed specific work in areas we couldn’t reach.
 They were involved in assistance, education, women’s promotion, cultural activities, helping students, immigrant integration, people with disabilities, and research professors.
 There were also some focused on heritage conservation and promotion.

 Q. Were they always non-profit foundations?

 A. Yes, they were established in Africa, Latin America, or Asia; it was the only way to reach these corners, like the children of the Sahara, for example.
-We couldn’t go there ourselves, but we could find someone already on the ground doing it well.
+We couldn’t go there ourselves, but we could find someone already on the ground doing a good job.
 This avoided duplicating money invested in goals where NGOs were already working.
 That was the method.

 Q. Was there financial control of all the aid?